MirrorNetworking/Mirror/doc/Guides/GameObjects/SpawnObjectCustom.md

 }
 ```

 When using custom spawn functions, it is sometimes useful to be able to unspawn game objects without destroying them.
 This can be done by calling `NetworkServer.UnSpawn`.
-This causes a message to be sent to clients to un-spawn the game object, so that the custom unspawn function will be called on the clients.
-The game object is not destroyed when this function is called.
+This causes the object to be `Reset` on the server and sends a `ObjectDestroyMessage` to clients.
+The `ObjectDestroyMessage` will cause the custom unspawn function to be called on the clients.
+If there is no unspawn function the object will instead be `Destroy`

 Note that on the host, game objects are not spawned for the local client, because they already exist on the server.
-This also means that no spawn handler functions are called.
+This also means that no spawn or unspawn handler functions are called.

 ## Setting Up a Game Object Pool with Custom Spawn Handlers

-Here is an example of how you might set up a very simple game object pooling system with custom spawn handlers.
+Here is an example of how you might set up a simple game object pooling system with custom spawn handlers.
 Spawning and unspawning then puts game objects in or out of the pool.

 ``` cs
 using System.Collections.Generic;